We've built a new set of tools to help you take control Try them now

 Fund Performance

-Bitcoin is a highly volatile asset and historically has experienced significant value swings (+100% or – 50%) over short periods of time.
-There is no guarantee that assets will recover after a significant fall or that historical returns will continue.
-The volatile nature of the asset may result in the value of the fund falling significantly in value or even going to zero.
-Investors will be significantly disadvantaged if they need to withdraw funds during a Bitcoin downturn.
+Bitcoin is a highly volatile asset and historically has experienced significant value swings (+100% or – 70%) over short periods of time.
+There is no guarantee that assets will recover after a significant fall and that historical returns will continue.
+The volatile nature of the asset may result in the value of the Fund falling significantly in value or even going to zero.

-Cryptocurrencies exist entirely on a distributed ledger (think records that are hosted and maintained by individual users rather than by a central body), there are no traditional records.
-There is a chance that cyber criminals disrupt the ledger (a place where users store private keys for crypto currencies), gain access to individual keys or expose other flaws.
-The exploitation of any flaws in the underlying blockchain technology may reduce confidence in the broader crypto currency market or may result in the assets held by the fund being stolen.
+Bitcoin exists entirely on a distributed ledger; there are no traditional records.
+There is a chance that cyber criminals disrupt the ledger, gain access to individual keys or expose other flaws.
+The exploitation of any flaws in the underlying blockchain technology may reduce confidence in the broader crypto currency market or may result in the assets held by the Fund being stolen.

 The value of cryptocurrencies is predicated on them becoming increasingly accepted and recognised as a store of value and / or currency that can be used for transactions.
 We are still very early into the life span and journey of crypto assets and therefore there is a chance that the current investment hypothesis does not prove correct and market adoption wanes rather than grows, reducing the demand for cryptocurrencies and the assets that the fund invests in.

-Cryptocurrencies are stored on a blockchain (a ledger that is maintained and validated by users rather than a central traditional spot).
-There is a chance that the blockchain or the source code that it relies upon may become corrupted or subject to cyber attacks.
-Any issues with the blockchain that the cryptocurrency is stored upon will end up impacting the value of the underlying cryptocurrencies.
+Bitcoin is stored on a blockchain.
+There is a risk that the blockchain or the source code that it relies upon may become corrupted or subject to cyber attacks.
+Any issues with the blockchain that the crypto currency is stored upon will end up impacting the value of the underlying crypto currencies and may affect the value of the Bitcoin held by the underlying ETFs and therefore the value of the Fund.

 The Kōura fund invests in a fund that is intended to mirror the performance of Bitcoin.
 There is a risk that the funds that we invest in do not accurately track the underlying performance of Bitcoin.